President Biden calls for Congressional action on the first anniversary of Uvalde shooting

-WASHINGTON (NEXSTAR) — President Biden addresses the country on the first anniversary of the elementary school shooting that took the lives of 19 students and two teachers in Uvalde, Texas.
+WASHINGTON (NEXSTAR) – President Biden addressed the country on the first anniversary of the elementary school shooting that took the lives of 19 students and two teachers in Uvalde, Texas.

 “God bless those 21 blessed souls lost on this day in Uvalde and may God bless their families, we’re thinking of you,” Biden said.